diam0ndkiller/photoshelf/README.md

 #### Building Frontend Server
 Enter `vue-frontend` and type `npm run build`.
 Then deploy the contents of the `dist` directory to your web server of choice.

+## Ports
+To use photoshelf, you need to open port `8090` for the frontend and port `8091` for the backend in your firewall.